Taron686/GridMapEditorUE5/README.md

+** Changes the code so that it will compile **

+Mayde some changes that the code will compile and will start with UE5.6 *Fair Warning:  This is a C++ plugin for UE5.6*

-** DROPPING SUPPORT FOR THIS BECAUSE UE5'S MODELLING TOOLS ARE MUCH BETTER **
+** Original Comment: DROPPING SUPPORT FOR THIS BECAUSE UE5'S MODELLING TOOLS ARE MUCH BETTER **

 # Grid Map Editor